 He began studying Pottery in a more refined setting during his attendance of the Brookline High-school under the tutelage of Dr. Gregory Steinseck.
 A student of professor Regis Brodie at University, Andrew continued on his path as a fabricator of fine art pottery, employing both the the potter's wheel, or rokuro, as well as hand building and sculpting; also combining the two disciplines to create wheel thrown work with an added element of three dimensional texture.

 During his time in college, Jacoff also diligently studied drawing, painting, printmaking, intaglio, jewlery and metal smithing, digital design, art history, music and geology.
 Exhausting all of the recommended coursework, including independent studies for the ceramic arts, Jacoff spent the remainder of his college career in the textile and silk screen printing studio honing his skills at fabric design, sewing, screen printing and fashion.

 As an accomplished musician, Andrew was given the opportunity to perform on the trumpet at Carnegie Hall his senior year of high school in a jazz ensemble he participated in with saxaphonist Grace Kelly, under Brookline Music School's Professor John Purcell, as the result of winning first prize in an event they entered in 2005.
-He also involved himself heavily, his entire High School career, in the BHS jazz Band under drummer/band leader Carolyn Castellano, a close friend of musicians: Jim Black and Andrew D'Angelo.
+He also involved himself heavily, his entire High School career, in the BHS jazz Band under drummer/band leader Carolyn Castellano, a close friend of Jim Black and Andrew D'Angelo.